openwms/org.openwms.core.preferences.lib/src/site/markdown/index.md

 #Purpose
-The OpenWMS.org Preferences microservice deals with configuration and preferences on application level.
-It can be used to store preferences in different scopes.
-Scopes can inherit preferences from each other.
-In the current version, four different scopes are supported with the following inheritance strategy:
+The OpenWMS.org Preferences Service deals with configuration and preferences for the whole application.
+It can be used to store configuration parameters in different validity scopes.
+Scopes can be merged and inherited.
+Preferences might be stored only valid for a particular *User* or a specific *Role*, specific to a *Module* (aka microservice) or the whole *Application*.

 | scope       | applied to | inherits from |
 | ----------- | ---------- | ------------- |